slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 ## Checking cache

 Assume we want to show only reliable info.
-On the article page, we want to show data received one minute ago or later.
+On the article page we want to show data received one minute ago or later.

-If the data is old,  we can notify a user about it while fetching update.
-Alternatively, show preloader.
+If the data is old, we can notify the user about it while fetching update.
+Alternatively, to show preloader.

 ## Implementation

-For this requirement, we need to store info about time the datum was fetched from server.
+For this requirement, we need to store info about time the datum was fetched from the server.
 There are few options for that.

 ### Separate state